Lieli

 Lieli is a village in the canton of Lucerne, Switzerland.
-The former municipality of the district of Hochdorf merged with Hohenrain on January 1, 2007 to form Hohenrain.
+The former municipality of the district of Hochdorf merged with Hohenrain on January 1, 2007, to form Hohenrain.

 History

-Lieli is first mentioned around 900 as Lielae.
-In the local Swiss German dialect it was as Nieli as far back as the 17th Century.
+Lieli is first mentioned around the year 900 as Lielae.
+In the local Swiss German dialect, it was known as Nieli as far back as the 17th Century.

 Geography

 The village became part of the municipality of Hohenrain in 2007.

 Demographics

 The historical population is given in the following table: